srmnikhil/urban-mart/README.md

 # 📱 UrbanMart — Grocery Shopping Mobile App

-Urban Mart is a **modern mobile grocery application** that brings your neighborhood market to your pocket.
+UrbanMart is a **modern mobile grocery application** that brings your neighborhood market to your pocket.
 Built with **React Native + Expo**, it delivers a smooth, native-like shopping experience with fast performance, clean UI, and real-world usability.

 Think of it as a kirana store that learned how to run on smartphones.